insolite-dev/wearable/pulse_kit/README.md

 ```

 By following these setup instructions, you ensure that your WearOS application can fully leverage the Pulse Kit library to deliver a rich and engaging user experience in fitness and health tracking.

+---

+A special thanks to the creators of [flutter_workout](https://github.com/Rexios80/flutter_workout/).
+Our project, Pulse Kit, was significantly inspired by their innovative work.
+In fact, Pulse Kit began as a fork of flutter_workout, evolving into the comprehensive library it is today for WearOS applications.
+We are deeply grateful for the foundation they provided, which has been instrumental in guiding our development process and enabling us to enhance the capabilities and functionalities of WearOS devices.